mythmakerseven/groupread/README.md

 - The Yarn package manager

-- A database of any type supported by [Sequelize](https://sequelize.org/)
+- A database of any kind supported by [Sequelize](https://sequelize.org/)

 For now, Groupread combines the backend and frontend into a single repository.
 This may change in the future.